 Building a Career

 With an online master’s degree in wellness, students may be qualified to advance in their current line of work at gyms, fitness clubs, wellness spas, corporate fitness units, community health centers, or in private practice as strength coaches, health and fitness consultants, nutritionists, or dieticians.
 Others may work in high school or collegiate athletics.
 Still others use their master’s degree as a stepping stone into future doctoral study in health and wellness as they pursue careers in teaching, research, and scholarly writing.

 Many nutritionists and dieticians have advanced degrees, and most states require these professionals to be licensed, registered, or certified, according to the U.S. Bureau of Labor Statistics (BLS).
 Employment for nutritionists and dieticians is projected to grow 20% through the year 2020, which is faster than average.
-These professionals reported a median yearly salary of $53,250 in May 2010, the BLS noted.
+These professionals reported a median yearly salary of $53,250, the BLS noted.

 Another career path for those with master’s degrees in this field is health educators.
 Health educators promote healthy behaviors and create programs that encourage people to make healthy life choices.
 They work in a variety of settings, including healthcare facilities, colleges, public health departments, nonprofits, and private businesses, according to the BLS.
 Job growth for health educators through 2020 is projected to be 37%, which is much faster than other occupations.
-Health educators reported a median yearly salary of $45,830 in May 2010.
+Health educators reported a median yearly salary of $45,830.